bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

   learn what will change and get notified when it's out.
 ---

+##### Update for May 28th 2016

+All of the main course's videos are now done and rendered.
+There's 9 hours and 45 minutes of content.

+Here's what left to do on the TODO list:

+- Create quizzes for each section
+- Triple check the notes for typos / grammar mistakes
+- Write the course landing page text for Udemy and this site
+- Create a ~2 minute intro video

+It will be a few days to complete the above, then it's up to Udemy to accept and publish the course which will take anywhere from 3-5 days.

 ##### Update for May 21st 2016

 Sections 15 through 17 are done.
 That was 41 lectures total.